Welcome!

 For LEL2B, your task is to annotate the utterances in the dialogues in order to permit an analysis of the referring expressions speakers use.
 You'll eventually combine your annotations with those of the other groups.
 You will then conduct further analyses on the entire dataset for your final research report.

-Individual annotations due by noon on Friday 15 November: Files will be assigned in Week 8.
-When completed, submit to your tutor.
+Individual annotations due by noon on Friday 14 November: Files will be assigned in Week 8.
+When completed, download the file from Google sheets as .xlsx and submit to hannah.rohde@ed.ac.uk.

 The utterances vary in a few ways, and these properties are indicated in the files themselves: